 Indexers should list the ingredient that appears in the recipe, so that users will see “aubergines” listed in recipes from UK cookbooks, but users searching for either ‘aubergine'or ‘eggplant’ will find this recipe.More help on variations

-When entering an ingredient that matches aof an ingredient, you will see the variation appearing in square brackets after the “master” ingredient it is associated with.
+When entering an ingredient that matches a name variation of an ingredient, you will see the variation appearing in square brackets after the “master” ingredient it is associated with.
 Selecting this ingredient will cause the square-bracketed variation to display in the recipe on the EYB database.

-Selecting an ingredient that matches aof an ingredient will cause the master ingredient to display in the recipe on the EYB database, but all the existing spelling variations will be searchable.
+Selecting an ingredient that matches a spelling variation of an ingredient will cause the master ingredient to display in the recipe on the EYB database, but all the existing spelling variations will be searchable.

 Where the author offers a choice of ingredients, follow these guidelines:

 - Index the first one listed.
 For example, if the recipe states “2 lbs. ground beef or ground turkey,” index ground beef.